mydg13/mydg_project/README.md

 Explanation

 - X-axis: Represents the number of pregnancy weeks, ranging from 30 to 46 weeks.
 - Y-axis: Represents the probability difference (measured in percentage points) between first pregnancies and subsequent pregnancies.
 - Positive values: Indicate that the probability is higher for first pregnancies.
 - Negative values: Indicate that the probability is higher for subsequent pregnancies.

 Observations :

 - From 30 to 37 weeks: The probability difference is relatively small, fluctuating around zero, indicating that the likelihood of first and subsequent pregnancies occurring within this range is nearly the same.
 - At 38 weeks: The difference is negative and at its largest, showing that subsequent pregnancies are significantly more likely to occur at this week compared to first pregnancies.
 - At 39 and 40 weeks: The difference remains negative but is smaller than at 38 weeks.
 - From 41 to 43 weeks: The difference is positive, indicating that first pregnancies are more likely to extend into this range than subsequent pregnancies.
 - From 44 to 46 weeks: The difference is close to zero, suggesting that the probability of first and subsequent pregnancies occurring in this period is nearly equal.

 => The chart reveals a clear distinction in pregnancy duration between first and subsequent pregnancies.

-   => First pregnancies tend to last longer (notably between 41-43 weeks), whereas subsequent pregnancies tend to conclude earlier (especially at 38 weeks).
+=> First pregnancies tend to last longer (notably between 41-43 weeks), whereas subsequent pregnancies tend to conclude earlier (especially at